 I know, it can be difficult to view a budget as important or necessary - especially in times of economic uncertainty like we have been experiencing.
 However, a strategically planned budget is the best tool to ensure your team is working towards the same goal.
 It can help predict when and how your business experiences growth, even when things are fluctuating – much like the COVID-19 situation.

 With our workforce straddling remote work and hybrid options, it’s time to consider planning for your operating expenses to cover the technology needed to adapt to this new way of working.

 Operating Expenses vs Capital Expenses for IT Support

 There is still a good case for investing in IT hardware as a capital expense.
 You have more control over those assets and certain software might still require traditional perpetual licensing.
 However, the Operating Expense spending model is a little simpler and more flexible.
 Many technology services have subscription options that make it easier to increase or decrease users as you need, allowing your business to be more agile and lower upfront costs.

 A fully remote or hybrid workforce inherently allows us a little more flexibility for growth.
 We don’t have to worry about the costs of adding desk space, purchasing more chairs or the added costs of more coffee in the break room.
 But it does open the door for security threats and can make providing your team the tools they need, more complicated.
 There are a few things you can budget for to help make things easier and more secure.

-Tools for Getting IT Help
+Tools for Getting Reliable IT Support

 It can feel overwhelming to commit to new tools that help your remote or hybrid teams stay productive, especially when so many items are experiencing shipping delays or back-order shortages.
 The good news is that there are some tools you can add that will improve productivity and add an extra layer of security without adding to your hardware costs.